dukescript/dukescript-demos/beaninfo-demo/README.md

 - [JavaDoc](https://dukescript.com/javadoc/javafx/)

 In this demo we use a plain HTML UI.
+It is built on the sample code we use in our DukeScript Maven Archetype to illustrate how this API compares to "classic" DukeScript [@Model](https://dukescript.com/javadoc/html+java/1.6/net/java/html/json/Model.html).
 There's a related demo which shows how to mix JavaFX and DukeScript based Views:

 https://github.com/dukescript/dukescript-demos/tree/master/beaninfo-embedded